alifahfathonah/electronic-signature-portal/README.md

 ## Developer workflow
 Wish to make changes to the codebase?
 There are several ways to set this project up on your dev environment.
 Here's the easiest one.
+Since this app uses browscap to detect browser and OS then you need to install it also if missing

 To set up the back-end:
 ```